-CREDITS Students must complete 60 credits from the following: All of the following courses (28 credits): ABM 130 Farm Management I 3 131 Agricultural Water Resource Management 3 3 3 3 1 2 AF 143 Application of Precision Agriculture Technologies AΤ 202 Agricultural Regulation, Compliance and Safety Professional Internship in Agricultural Technology AT 293 CSS 101 Introduction to Crop Science CSS 105 Agricultural Industries Seminar CSS 126 Introduction to Weed Management CSS 143 Introduction to Soil Science ENT 110 Applied Entomology of Economic Plants PLP 105 Fundamentals of Applied Plant Pathology
+CREDITS Students must complete 60 to 65 credits from the following: 1.
+All of the following courses (28 credits): AFRE130 Farm Management I 3 AE 131 Agricultural Water Resource Management 3 AE 143 Application of Precision Agriculture Technologies 3 AT 202 Agricultural Regulation, Compliance and Safety 3 3 3 293 Professional Internship in Agricultural Technology AT CSS 101 Introduction to Crop Science 1 2 CSS 105 Agricultural Industries Seminar CSS 126 Introduction to Weed Management CSS 143 Introduction to Soil Science 2 ENT 110 Applied Entomology of Economic Plants 3 PLP 105 Fundamentals of Applied Plant Pathology 2 2.
 Complete a minimum of 6 elective credits in the College of Agriculture and Natural Resources as approved by the program coordinator in the Institute of Agricultural Technology.

-3. Complete 26 credits of additional course work through the College of Agriculture and Natural Resources, a community college partner (Bay de Noc Community College, Delta, College, Glen Oaks Community College, Kellogg Community College, Monroe Community College, Montcalm Community College, Muskegon Community College, Southwestern Michigan College, West Shore Community College) or an approved transferring institution.
+Complete 26 credits of additional course work through the College of Agriculture and Natural Resources, a community college partner (Bay de Noc Community College, Delta, College, Glen Oaks Community College, Kellogg Community College, Monroe Community College, Montcalm Community College, Muskegon Community College, Southwestern Michigan College, West Shore Community College) or an approved transferring institution.
 All course work must be approved by the program coordinator in the Institute of Agricultural Technology.
+Students at Muskegon Community College are required to complete 28 additional credits of course work.
+Students at Southwestern Michigan College are required to complete 30 to 31 additional credits of course work.